-GCAP firmly supports legislation that promotes freedom of choice in delivery methods for the commercial construction industry.
-The current Separations Act prohibits any Pennsylvania public works projects, over $25,000, the ability to have this freedom and restricts these owners to only a multiple prime delivery system.
+On behalf of the Coalition to Modernize the Separations Act, we firmly support legislation that promotes freedom of choice in delivery methods for the commercial construction industry.
+The current Separations Act prohibits any Pennsylvania public works projects the ability to have this freedom and restricts these owners to only a multiple prime delivery system.

 Since the law was enacted in 1913, the construction industry has evolved, adapting to delivery methods in response to the customer’s changing circumstances.
 Cost, quality and time vary from project to project and the customer should be afforded the opportunity to select the most appropriate delivery method for a particular project on a case-by-case basis.
 Flexibility to choose the most effective and efficient project system will enable local governmental entities to control costs on public building projects and ultimately save taxpayers money.

 This Coalition supports a legislative approach that explicitly states the delivery methods a public owner can choose from, which includes: Design-Bid-Build with Multiple Primes; Design-Bid-Build with Single Prime; Construction Management At Risk; and, Design Build.
 Each of these delivery systems has been used in the commercial construction industry and each system provides different advantages and disadvantages depending on project variables.